-The Breakout RL (reinforcement learning) system is the system which learns to play Atari Breakout game with reinforcement learning.
+The Breakout RL (reinforcement learning) system is a system that learns to play the Atari Breakout game with reinforcement learning.
 It exhibits the techniques and strategies for resolving the general MDP (Markov Decision Processes) problems and can be applied to real world similar problems.

-We consider to choose the Breakout game since it contains all the basic features of MDP problem, and also allow us to gradually improve within the tight project schedule.
+We considered and chose the Breakout game since it contains all the basic features of MDP problem, and also allow us to gradually improve our learnings within the tight project schedule.

 The Breakout game contains eight rows of bricks, and the player will move the paddle to hit the ball.
 If the ball knocks down the bricks, the player will gain the marks.
-If the player missed 3 times to hit the ball by moving paddle, then the player loses the turn, and new turn will begin which resets the player’s existing marks.
+If the player missed 3 times to hit the ball by moving the paddle, then the player loses the turn, and new turn will begin which resets the player’s existing marks.
 The higher the player’s marks, the better the player plays.

 Fig 2-1 Breakout Game

 The OpenAI Gym system simulates the Breakout environments, and we decide to select “BreakoutDeterministic-v0” environment for our system.
 The Breakout RL system is required to play OpenAI Gym system breakout game to achieve highest marks as it can.
-The Breakout game problem is abstracted and illustrated below.
+The Breakout game problem is abstracted and illustrated in Fig 2-2.

-Fig 2-2 Breakout Game Problem

 The Breakout RL System choses the action and send to the OpenAI Gym Breakout environment, then the Breakout environment returns back the new state of the Breakout game, and the reward for the action taken.
 The Breakout RL system is required to achieve highest reword (marks) as it can.

+Fig 2-2 Breakout Game Problem

 The DQN (Deep Q-learning Network) is designed for Breakout RL system to address the issue.
-The DQN structure is shown below.
+The DQN structure is shown in Fig 3-1.

-Fig 3-1 DQN Network Structure

 3.1 Reasons for Why DQN is Suitable to Solve this Problem

 The DQN adopts Q-Learning method to approximate the breakout game state-action pairs Q-function from the interaction with the breakout environment.
 It will build a table of Q values, Q(s, a) that represents the expected

 reward of Breakout game action “a” at the Breakout environment state “s”.
 Then it improves on this table by interacting with the Breakout environment until the optimal Q table is found.
 The optimal Q table provides the optimal policy to play the game and it is improved by learning with more data using deep neural network.

 The deep learning neural network is proven to be universal function approximator, and also it is performed extremely good on image processing.
 Therefore, the DQN adopts the deep learning neural network to build the optimal Q-learning solution.

 The conv2D layers in DQN network are used to capture the features of the game screen images since the inputs of the DQN network are the 4 sequential game screen images.
 The 4 sequential game images represent the game action direction and flow, so it avoids the issue which will be caused by 1 game screen image.

 The last dense layer in DQN network outputs vector values which represent all the available actions at the Breakout game.
 The maximum value within the final output values indicates the corresponding action should be the best action to taken based on DQN network.

+Fig 3-1 DQN Network Structure

 3.2 System Design/Model – Components of the System

 The Breakout RL system is divided into 3 parts: DQN network model, DQN Agent, and Breakout Game environment.
-The design is illustrated below.
+The design is illustrated below (Fig 3-2).

 Fig 3-2 System Design